ermshiperete/job-dsl-plugin-wiki/Tutorial:-Using-the-Jenkins-Job-DSL.md

 [[https://github.com/JavaPosseRoundup/job-dsl-plugin/raw/master/images/Build1.png|center|frame]]

 * Look at the build result to see a link to the new Job which has been created by the running of your DSL script in the Seed Job.
 You should see this in the section called "Generated Jobs".
+(If you don't see it, you probably have Auto-Refresh disabled.
+Enable it, or just refresh the page and then you'll see the new job.)

 * Follow this link to your new Job.
 You can run this new script-generated Job manually or wait the 15 minutes for the scm trigger to kick in.